The MMCP Team

 David Marsten, LCSW

-Casey Moore, MFT Trainee
+Jared Nicol, MFT Trainee

 David has had a lifelong passion for storytelling and earned a BFA in Screen Acting from Chapman University, where he learned to create his own films.
 In recent years, the global pandemic and increasing ecological instability have motivated him towards helping others tell their stories, especially those historically silenced, and employ the healing power of creative expression.
 He is currently pursuing an MS in Clinical Counseling at CSU Fullerton, while also working at the Suicide Prevention Center in LA, helping people share their most difficult truths and shift their narrative towards meaning and growth.
 David is particularly passionate about connecting people with nature and community.